Set up and launch a multivariate A/B experiment

 If you delete all variations associated with a section, you will delete the section itself.

-Note: We recommend you introduce changes to no more than 2 elements in your page (i.e. to create a maximum of 2 sections) with 3 to 4 variations of the element.
+Note: We recommend you introduce changes to no more than two elements in your page (so, a maximum of two sections) with three to four variations of the element.

 Why?
-For an MVT, the variations of each section are associated to find the best combination.
-The more sections you created the more traffic you need to get usable, reliable results.
+For an MVT, the sections’ variations are associated to find the best combination.
+The more sections you create, the more traffic you need to get usable, reliable results.

 Kameleoon automatically creates all possible combinations from each variation you design for a given experiment using Full Fractional factorial design, ensuring that all possible combinations are tested simultaneously.